turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 #### UpdateRenderData
 Begin rendering the frame on GPU.
 This means that GPU compute jobs are kicked, such as particle simulations, texture packing, mipmap generation tasks that were queued up, updating per frame GPU buffer data, animation vertex skinning and other things.

+#### Ray tracing (hardware accelerated)

+Hardware accelerated ray tracing API is now available, so a variety of renderer features are available using that.
+If the hardware support is available, the `Scene` will allocate a top level acceleration structure, and the meshes will allocate bottom level acceleration structures for themselves.
+Updating these is done by simply calling `wiRenderer::UpdateRaytracingAccelerationStructures(cmd)`.
+The updates will happen on the GPU timeline, so provide a [CommandList](#work-submission) as argument.
+The top level acceleration structure will be rebuilt from scratch.
+The bottom level acceleration structures will be rebuilt from scratch once, and then they will be updated (refitted).

+After the acceleration structures are updated, ray tracing shaders can use it after binding to a shader resource slot.

-#### Ray tracing
+#### Ray tracing (legacy)
-Ray tracing can be used in multiple ways torender the scene.
+Ray tracing can be used in multiple ways to render the scene.
 The `RayTraceScene()` function will render the scene with the rays that are provided as the `RayBuffers` type argument.
 For example, to render the scene from the camera perspective, first create rays that originate from the camera and shoot towards the caera far plane for every pixel.
 The `GenerateScreenRayBuffers()` helper function implements this functionality, by expecting a [CameraComponent](#cameracomponent) argument and returns a `RayBuffers` structure.
 The result will be written to a texture that is provided as parameter.
 The texture must have been created with `BIND_UNORDERED_ACCESS` bind flags, because it will be written in compute shaders.
 The scene BVH structure must have been already built to use this, it can be accomplished by calling [wiRenderer::BuildSceneBVH()](#build-scene-bvh).
 The [RenderPath3D_Pathracing](#renderpath3d_pathtracing) uses this ray tracing functionality to render a path traced scene.

 Other than path tracing, the scene BVH can be rendered by using the `RayTraceSceneBVH` function.
 This will render the bounding box hierarchy to the screen as a heatmap.
 Blue colors mean that few boxes were hit per pixel, and with more bounding box hits the colors go to green, yellow, red, and finaly white.
 This is useful to determine how expensive a the scene is with regards to ray tracing performance.